cscaff/cscaff/README.md

 # Christian Scaff (*λPL. love PL*)
 ## I like to compute on the occasion.

 Hello!
 I'm a Master's student at Columbia University studying computer science.
-My research focuses on systems and neuro-symbolic AI.
+My research focuses on formal methods and neuro-symbolic AI.

 **Currently working on:**
-1. Open-Source SAT Hardware Acceleration
-2. Compiler Optimization Verification via Bounded Model Checking
+1. Working on making FPGA engineering more accessible for software people like myself.

 **Past Research Contributions:**